qsiguy/EdgeTX-Widgets/AttIndV2/Readme.md

 Pitch telemetry value must be named "Ptch", roll must be named "Roll", flight mode must be "FM", speed must be "GSPd", and altitude must be "GAlt".
-Telemetry names can be renamed in the radio telemetry list or if another name is desired, edit lines 244 - 248 with your actual telemetry names.
+Telemetry names can be renamed in the radio telemetry list or if another name is desired, edit lines 244 - 248 of the main.lua with your actual telemetry names.